input-output-hk/minimal-ptt-examples/README.md

 1. go to the escrow folder
 2. run `nix develop`
-3. `cabal build escrow`
+3. `cabal build certification`

-To enter testing repl after step 2 run in the escrow directory:
+To enter testing repl after step 2 run in the vesting directory:

- - `cabal repl escrow-test`
+ - `cabal repl vesting-test`

-To run tests after step 2 run in the escrow directory:
+To run tests after step 2 run in the vesting directory:

- - `cabal run escrow-test`
+ - `cabal run vesting-test`